OpenAgentsInc/v2/docs/migration.md

 This migration represents a significant change in the data storage and management approach.
 While the basic structure remains similar, the shift to Convex introduces new capabilities and constraints that need to be carefully managed throughout the migration process and in ongoing development.

-The migration script provides a solid foundation for transferring data from Vercel Postgres to Convex, but it's crucial to thoroughly test and verify the migrated data and updated application code to ensure a smooth transition.
+The migration script provides a solid foundation for transferring data from Vercel Postgres to Convex, including handling potential null values in certain fields.
+However, it's crucial to thoroughly test and verify the migrated data and updated application code to ensure a smooth transition.
+Pay special attention to how your application handles fields that now have default values instead of being null, and make any necessary adjustments to maintain the expected behavior.